SouthGreenPlatform/VcfHunter/README.md

     origin (heterozygous) *(as much columns as ancestral groups)*,
 -   8- the corresponding expected standard deviation *(as much columns as ancestral groups)*,
--   9- the retained maximal standart deviation for two distinct ancestry ,
+-   9- the retained maximal standard deviation for two distinct ancestry ,
 -   10- the probability to have a single origin for the group X *(as much columns as ancestral groups)*,